ariantaherzadeh/Skule-News-iOS-App/README.md

 # Skule-News-iOS-App
 --> Contact for Codebase <--

-Skule News is a mobile app designed to replace the highschool newspaper.
+Skule News is a mobile app designed to replace the traditional highschool newspaper through the world.

 Benefits
   - Increased student engagement
   - Far more cost efficient and versatile